 It is an exciting time to work and train in public health.
 With the healthcare system's increasing emphasis on prevention, the traditional boundaries between healthcare services, community-based programming, and policy interventions are dissolving.
 The most effective public health practitioners will work in all of these areas, forging collaborative approaches that are evidence-based and squarely focused on population-level health promotion.
 Northwestern’s MPH program trains public health practitioners to become leaders in this new era.
 Our courses, field experience, and culminating experience emphasize analytic skills that are highly desirable in a variety of work settings.

 We offer full and part-time MPH options.
 Our full-time MPH is a 1-year program for students seeking an intensive and rapid MPH experience.
 Our part-time program allows working professionals as well as Northwestern medical students, physical therapy students, PhD students, medical residents, and medical fellows the opportunity to complete the MPH concurrently with their work or other educational degrees.
-Students choose a broad grounding in public health via the MPH generalist degree or specialize via concentrations in Community Health Research, Epidemiology, or Global Health.
+Students choose a broad grounding in public health via the MPH generalist concentration or specialize via concentrations in Community Health Research, Epidemiology, or Global Health.
 Whichever route students take, they learn from, work with, and are mentored by top-notch faculty members who lead an array of research, training, and practice projects focused on improving population health in the Chicago area, across Illinois, nationally, and globally.

 Thank you for visiting our site.
 Please contact us with any questions, comments, or suggestions.